make-a-demo-tool-in-rust/make-a-demo-tool-in-rust.github.io/source/1-0-fish-in-a-jit.html.md

 A function is an area of memory, where the bytes are CPU instructions.
-To design graphics in real-time, while it is running real-time, we ask the OS for a piece of memory, we put bytes there in hex like `48 83 EC 08` and tell the OS to execute whatever it finds on that memory address.
+To design graphics in real-time, while it is running real-time, we ask the OS for a piece of memory, we put bytes there in hex like `48 83 EC 08` (which is `sub rsp, 8` in asm) and tell the OS to execute whatever it finds on that memory address.

 The feedback is that it either works, or segfaults.